Tips and tricks to make the most out of partnership with your transaction coordinator

 IT COSTS TOO MUCH

 A lot of agents, especially when they’re just getting started have many upfront costs correlated with each real estate deal (photos, flyers, open house snacks, etc.) and hinge it all on getting paid at the very end.
 So to add on any additional costs can seem too much or even a luxury.
 An escrow file typically takes an agent 10-20 hours to process, so think about this: What’s your time worth?
-Why spend that time uploading documents to your broker system, dragging and dropping signature tabs and sending missing disclosures?
+Why spend that time uploading documents to your broker system, dragging and dropping signature tabs, and sending missing disclosures?
 If you put those 10-20 hours to good use, you could bring in your next deal that would more than cover the cost of the Transaction Coordinator.
 Don’t forget, most TCs are paid at closing, just like you.
 If you don’t get paid, neither will they.

 I HAVE WORKED WITH A TC BEFORE & HAD A BAD EXPERIENCE

 No two TCs are alike, just like no two agents are alike.
-Have you ever met a seller that said, “I used a Realtor once and had a bad experience so I decided to post my house as a FBSO for sale by owner and handle all my real estate deals myself.”
+Have you ever met a seller that said, “I used a Realtor once and had a bad experience so I decided to post my house as an FBSO for sale by owner and handle all my real estate deals myself.”
 You would explain to them that each real estate agent is different.
-You would show how your experience, knowledge, marketing strategy, etc is superior from all the other agents.
+You would show how your experience, knowledge, marketing strategy, etc are superior to all the other agents.
 You would tell them that the most important part of a working relationship is to understand the client’s needs and set up reasonable expectations.
 There could have been many factors that contributed to your bad experience.
 An inexperienced TC, missed expectations, poor communication, or maybe you didn’t know how to use your TC and maximize their full potential, not to mention get the most bang for your buck.

 If any of these thoughts have crossed your mind, keep reading.